Sai-Deepan/Hospital-DBMS/README.md

 8) Integration with MySQL: Ensures reliable and scalable data storage with advanced querying capabilities.
 9) User-Friendly Interface: Built with tools like CustomTkinter, providing a simple yet effective UI for hospital staff and management.

+By integrating Libraries such as MySQL, CustomTkinter Hospital-DBMS ensures user-friendly interfaces and robust performance, making it a comprehensive tool to improve healthcare services.